espressif/esptool/README.md

 This command does not require a serial connection.

+`elf2image` also accepts the [Flash Modes](#flash-modes) arguments `--flash_freq` and `--flash_mode`, which can be used to set the default values in the image header.
+This is important when generating any image which will be booted directly by the chip.
+These values can also be overwritten via the `write_flash` command, see the [write_flash command](#Writing-binaries-to-flash) for details.

 #### elf2image for ESP8266

 The default command output is two binary files: `my_app.elf-0x00000.bin` and `my_app.elf-0x40000.bin`.
 You can alter the firmware file name prefix using the `--output/-o` option.